GiorgioBiasuzzi/DisasterResponsePipeline/README.md

     Stores it in a SQLite database

 2. ML Pipeline
-In a Python script, train_classifier.py, is stored a machine learning pipeline that:
+In a Python script, train_classifier.py (or Jupyter Notebook "ML Pipeline Preparation"), is stored a machine learning pipeline that:

     Loads data from the SQLite database
     Splits the dataset into training and test sets